OpenSourcingLaw/ai.law/05-AI_Creators.md

 # AI Creators
-Practical advice for data scientists and machine learning engineers with regard to the intellectual property regimes they work within.
+Practical advice for data scientists and machine learning engineers with regard to the intellectual property (IP) regimes they work within.

 ## What to look for: Hackathons
 Two things to look for when reviewing hacksthon (or other data science compeitions) terms and conditions

-### The 'I keep all IP' clause
+### The 'I keep all' IP clause
 "All IP produced during the hackathon will belong to the participants."

 ### The 'I own it but you can use it for free' IP Clause